 Repeat filling and folding the wontons until you have filled a baking sheet with 24 to 25 sealed wontons.
 Remove the plastic wrap and brush a thin layer of oil on all of the wontons or spray with cooking spray.

-4 Bake for 11 to 12 minutes, or until the edges of the wontons are a deep golden brown color.
+Bake for 11 to 12 minutes or until the edges of the wontons are a deep golden-brown color.

-5 While the first batch of wontons is baking, prepare a second batch of wontons using the remaining filling.
-Once the first batch is done baking, bake the second batch.
+While the first batch is baking, prepare the second batch and bake once the first is out of the oven.

-6 To serve: Let the wontons cool for a few minutes before serving.
-Whisk together the ingredients for the dipping sauce and serve with the warm wontons.
+Let the wontons cool for a few minutes before serving.
+Whisk together the soy sauce, vinegar, and sesame oil and serve with the warm wontons.
 These baked wontons are best consumed in the same day.

 |Saturated Fat 3g||16%|